 - Such person causes the harm or death of another person.

 You should review the specifics of your situation to determine if you did or did not commit the elements in this definition.
-Doing this on your own may be a difficult task.
-If this is the case, you should consider contacting a motor vehicle defense attorney.
+While you might think you know what “operation” or “negligence” mean, you probably don’t know the true legal definition in Connecticut.
+Reviewing this information on your own is a difficult task, due to legal jargon.
+The laws were not written so that people could easily understand them.
+As a result, you should consider contacting a criminal defense attorney.
 Such a lawyer can review your case and help you establish a defense.

 Penalties and More

-Misconduct with motor vehicle carries a potential penalty in the state of Connecticut of:
+Misconduct with motor vehicle carries a potential penalty in the state of Connecticut of up to five years in prison.
+Obviously, this is something that you will want to avoid if you have been charged with this crime.

 Things of Note: